How Irving Penn ‘changed the way people saw the world’

 Irving Penn altered our perception of beauty

-Penn shot 163 covers for Vogue
+Penn photographed 163 covers for Vogue

 In the mid-1930s, Penn studied painting and graphic design at the Pennsylvania Museum and School of Industrial Art.
 He originally hoped to become a painter, but career plans were put on hold during the Second World War, when he volunteered to serve as an ambulance driver in Italy.
+He also went on to serve as an ambulance driver in Yugoslavia and Austria.

 In 1943, he was hired as a designer by Alexander Liberman, the art director of Vogue in New York.
 His role was meant to be that of conceiving each month’s cover, but within a few months he and Liberman grew dissatisfied with the photographers they were employing — so Penn started to shoot himself.